demanuel/NewsUP/README.md

 $ perl newsup.pl -file my_file -con 2 -news alt.binaries.test -nfo nfo_file

 If you have a bunch of files and you don't want to keep launching the newsup process:
-$perl newsup.pl -list my_list -con 2 -news alt.binaries.test
+$ perl newsup.pl -list my_list -con 2 -news alt.binaries.test

 The my_list file must have one file/folder per line.

+If you want to check the status of a nzb:
+$ perl newsup.pl -check my_nzb.nzb

+In this example it will use the headercheck server settings defined in the config file.

 # Advanced